-Responsive Classroom is a student-centered, research-backed approach to teaching and discipline.
+Responsive Classroom is an instructional approach to teaching and discipline.
 The approach is built on the core belief that students must build social and emotional skills at the same time as academic competencies.
+A Responsive Classroom is built on the following foundations:

 These core beliefs were used to develop a set of practical strategies that engage our students and ensure all Lawrence School classrooms are safe, structured, and welcoming.

-Think-Pair-Share
+Responsive Classroom: Think-Pair-Share

 Traditionally, teachers stand at the front of the room and dispense information to students verbally, while some students tune out, lose focus, or simply nod off.
-Not at Lawrence - in the Responsive Classroom model, students are given brief information or instructions from the teacher and then time to think, pair, and share.
+Not at Lawrence—in the Responsive Classroom model, students are given brief information or instructions from the teacher and then time to think, pair, and share.
 Students spend time independently thinking about the topic at hand.
 Then, they pair with a partner and share their thoughts.
-Once the TPS is complete, the pairs report to the class on what they have learned, with a particular focus on what one partner taught the other in the course of the discussion.
-In this model, teachers talk less, social skills and respect for others increase, and thinking is deeper and more comprehensive among students than the standard call-and-response process.
+Once the TPS is complete, the pairs report to the class what they have learned, with a particular focus on what one partner taught the other in the course of the discussion.
+In this model, teachers talk less, social skills and respect for others increase, and thinking is deeper and more comprehensive.

-Brain Breaks
+Responsive Classroom: Brain Breaks

 We know that young adolescent minds were not designed with the typical structure of a school day in mind.
 So, at Lawrence, we change up the routine throughout class.
 After a particularly intense Think-Pair-Share, or after a challenging assignment is completed, students and teachers engage in a brain break.
 These are simple, quick, and fun activities that energize and refocus participants on the next activity.
 All activities involve large motor movement, quick thinking, and a good dose of excitement.
 You can see the mood shift following a brain break—everyone, including the teacher, is ready and focused on what comes next.